Vyral/base-template/_posts/2021-11-24-how-to-winterize-your-home-in-12-easy-steps.md

 **6\.
 Remove your hoses from the side of your house.** Cover any hose knobs.

+{% include pullquote.html %}

 **7\.
 Check your sump pump.** If you have one in your crawlspace, make sure it’s working properly or you’ll end up with water everywhere in a few months.

 **8\.
 Caulk your windows and doors.**

 **9\.
 Insulate your external plug-ins.** You can get some foam insulation to put in there.

 **10\.
-Cover exposed pipes.** If it gets really cold, these pipes on exterior walls tend to freeze
+Cover exposed pipes.** If it gets really cold, these pipes on exterior walls tend to freeze.

 **11\.
 Consider a programmable thermostat.**

 **12\.
 Dig out your snow shovels.** You’ll need them soon.

-If you have any questions about our checklist or anything else related to real estate, don't hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have questions about our checklist or anything else related to real estate, don't hesitate to reach out via phone or email.
+We look forward to hearing from you soon.